gmautner/cloudstack-tf-ansible-swarm/DESIGN.md

 -   **Environment-Specific Inventory**: Terraform generates a unique inventory file for each environment (e.g., `environments/dev/inventory.yml`).
 The `Makefile` passes the correct inventory path to Ansible using the `-i` flag.
 The default `inventory` setting in `ansible.cfg` was explicitly removed to avoid confusion.
 -   **Dynamic Configuration Paths**: The playbook itself does not contain hardcoded paths to configuration.
 The paths to the `secrets.yaml` and `stacks` directory are passed in as variables from the `Makefile` (`--extra-vars`).
     -   **Decision Rationale**: This was chosen over using symlinks.
 Symlinks would create a "magical" and stateful process where the contents of `ansible/stacks` would change.
 Passing explicit paths is stateless, clearer, and makes the playbook's behavior easier to trace.
--   **Docker Compose Templating**:
+-   **Docker Compose with Environment Variables**:
-    -   All `docker-compose.yml` files are treated as Jinja2 templates (`.yml.j2`).
-    -   This allows environment-specific variables from Ansible (like `domain_suffix`) to be injected into the Compose files before deployment.
-    -   The playbook contains a task that renders these templates on the target node, stripping the `.j2` extension before passing the final file to `docker stack deploy`.
+    -   The project uses standard `docker-compose.yml` files without a templating engine.
+    -   Environment-specific values (like `domain_suffix`) are injected using standard Docker Compose environment variable substitution (e.g., `${DOMAIN_SUFFIX}`).
+    -   The Ansible playbook, when running `community.docker.docker_stack`, passes these variables into the environment where the compose files are executed.
+    -   **Decision Rationale**: This method aligns with standard Docker practices and eliminates a layer of abstraction, making the Compose files immediately usable with `docker-compose` locally for testing.
+It also simplifies the Ansible playbook, as it no longer needs a separate templating step.

 ## 5. Secrets Management

-The secrets workflow is designed to be both secure and CI/CD-friendly.
+The secrets workflow is designed to be secure and flexible, leveraging Docker Swarm's native secret management.

--   **Manifest in Git**: The `secrets.yaml` file for each environment acts as a **manifest**.
-It lists the secrets that are required but does not contain their values.
-This file is safely committed to version control.
+-   **Secret Declaration in Compose**: Secret definitions are declared directly within each stack's `docker-compose.yml` file under the top-level `secrets:` key.
+This serves as the manifest of required secrets for a stack.
--   **Values from Environment**: The actual secret values are loaded at runtime from environment variables (for local `make` commands) or from the CI/CD platform's secret store.
+-   **Values from a Central File**: The actual secret values are loaded at runtime from a single, environment-specific `secrets.yaml` file (e.g., `environments/dev/secrets.yaml`).
--   **CI/CD Integration**: The GitHub Actions workflow passes the *entire* GitHub `secrets` context to the `ansible-playbook` command as a single JSON object (`--extra-vars "secrets_context=..."`).
-The Ansible playbook then looks up the values it needs from this object, based on the manifest.
-    -   **Decision Rationale**: This is a clean, generic pattern.
-It avoids hardcoding any user-specific secret names in the CI workflow file, making the workflow itself a reusable template.
+-   **Ansible Orchestration**: The Ansible playbook is responsible for:
+    1. Finding all `docker-compose.yml` files to build a complete list of all declared secret names.
+    2. Verifying that the `secrets.yaml` file exists and has secure permissions (`600`).
+    3. Loading the values from the `secrets.yaml` file.
+    4. Using the `community.docker.docker_secret` module to create or update each secret in Docker Swarm.
+-   **CI/CD Integration**: For CI/CD, the secret values can be passed directly to the playbook as an extra variable (`secrets_context`), bypassing the need for the `secrets.yaml` file on the runner.
+    -   **Decision Rationale**: This pattern is robust and secure.
+It decouples the *declaration* of a secret (in the compose file) from its *value* (in the `secrets.yaml` or CI/CD store).
+It leverages Docker's native secret handling and enforces good security practice by checking file permissions.

 ## 6. CI/CD Pipeline